zief0002/statistical-thinking/README.md

 TinkerPlots&#8482;
 -------

 The book makes use of the TinkerPlots&#8482; (version 2) software.
-This software can be downloaded (for Mac or PC) from [McGraw Hill](https://www.mheonline.com/program/view/1/16/2648/0000TPLOTS).
-A single-student home-use 1-year license may also be purchased for $7.95 at the McGraw Hill website.
+This software can be downloaded (for Mac or PC) from [Key Curriculum](http://www.keycurriculum.com/tp/download).

-When you get to the TinkerPlots website, scroll to the bottom,

- - Click the `Student 1-Year Licenses` tab.
- - Enter the number of 1-year licenses you would like to purchase.
- - Go to your cart and complete the checkout process.

-After you make a purchase, be sure to check your email for important information about how to access TinkerPlots&#8482; for the first time.

 Reporting Typos, Issues, etc.
 -----